neidl-connor-lab/virus-amplicon/README.md

 ### 3. Run pipeline

-> You _must_ run this script from the directory where the `pipeline/` directory was created in step 2.
+> You _must_ run this script from cloned project directory used in step 2.

 View pipeline options and required arguments by running `pipeline.sh` with the `-h` flag.